Cosplay Expo Rules

-Performances are to be three (3) minutes long.
+Performances are to be no more than three (3) minutes long.
 There are NO exceptions to the rule.
 If the audio file is longer than 3 minutes, it will be stopped when time is reached (even if it cuts the performance).
 Participants will have up 30 seconds to set up/enter and 30 seconds to break down/exit (This is in addition to the 3 minutes for performance).

 There are two types of performances, Skits and Musical Acts:

 - Skit – Performances that focus primarily on the delivery of lines (pre-recorded or live) and are not predominantly music based.

 - Musical Act – Performances that more than 75% based on pre-recorded music (i.e. lip-syncing, music video recreations, dance routine, etc.) and have a minimum amount of lines delivered before, during, or after the musical track.

 The Ohayocon Expo is the Main Event of an all-ages convention with very young congers in attendance, so your actions and speech must reflect accordingly.